mykmal/drab/README.md

 ## Running DREX

-To run DREX, submit the `scripts/run_drex.sh` shell script as a SLURM job with the appropriate flags as shown below.
+To run DREX, submit the `scripts/run_drex.sh` shell script as a SLURM job with `TISSUE_A`, `TISSUE_B`, and `GENES` as exported environment variables.
 For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex`, run the command
 ```
 sbatch --export=TISSUE_A="Whole_Blood",TISSUE_B="Brain_Cortex",GENES="all_genes",DREX=$(pwd) scripts/run_drex.sh
 ```